-The University's sense of community is rooted in its commitment to a Christian perspective within the Lutheran tradition.
+The university's sense of community is rooted in its commitment to a Christian perspective within the Lutheran tradition.
 Worship and devotions are at the center of campus life and relate to all campus activities, whether academic, social, cultural, or co-curricular.
-All members of the campus community are welcomed as participants in the devotional assembly: campus devotions each morning and evening, seasonal afternoon or evening or services, festival celebrations, devotional activities in residential units, or individual rooms.
-Campus worship is facilitated by the Campus Chaplain and normally takes place in Graebner Memorial Chapel.
+All members of the campus community are welcomed as participants in the devotional assembly: chapel is held each morning and M-TH evening, festival celebrations, devotional activities in residential units, or individual rooms.